 Please note the following points:

-A psychologist may refuse to provide you with a written recommendation in support of your application.
+- A practitioner may be unable to provide you with a written recommendation in support of your application.

-A psychologist’s recommendation is only a request to the examiner to take relevant psychological factors (emotional distress and/or mental health issues) into account in making a decision about granting special consideration.
-The psychologist does not make any decisions regarding your application, but provides written recommendation for the express purpose of assisting academic staff to make an academic judgement.
+- A practitioner's recommendation is only a request to the examiner to take relevant psychological factors (emotional distress and/or mental health issues) into account in making a decision about granting special consideration or a deferred exam.
+The practitioner does not make any decisions regarding your application, but provides written recommendation for the express purpose of assisting academic staff to make an academic judgement.